porscheinformatik/pnet-data-api/README.md

 * Contract Types
 * External Brands
 * Functions
+* Legal Forms
 * Number Types

 Most of the data interfaces provide three methods:

-* details - For accessing all available information about the data item (e.g. the person with the id 100).
+* details - For accessing all available information about one or more data items (e.g. the person with the id 100).
-* search - For accessing a reduced amount of information per data item, but supporting fuzzy searches including wildcards (e.g. all persons called "Jane").
+* search - For accessing a reduced amount of information per data item, but supporting fuzzy searches
-* find - For accessing a reduced amount of information per data item, but with fast filters (e.g. all persons with a defined function).
+* find - For accessing a reduced amount of information per data item, but with fast filters (e.g. all persons with a defined function or at specific companies).

 The person data is filtered by default.
-You will only be able to access persons, that are relevant for your application (gave the consent for accessing their data) and the data of each person is filtered according to the claims of your application.
+Persons will have to give their consent, otherwise, no personal information will be shared with your application.

 # Considerations

 ## Performance

 The Partner.&#78;et Data API is a scalable application hosted in a cloud environment and is based on an NoSQL-Database in the background.
-Requests should be fast and the data should be accurate.
-The data from the Partner.&#78;et gets synced every few seconds and should be up-to-date most of the time.
+Requests are fast and the data is accurate.
+The data from the Partner.&#78;et gets synced every few seconds and is up-to-date most of the time.

 The REST Interface provides the data as fast as it can.
 Currently we don't have performance issues because of too many users or too many requests.
 Generally, it is better to make multiple smaller requests, than fewer larger ones.

 Consider caching relevant information!
 Most of the data does not change very often.
 We encourage you to store results locally and reuse the information instead of performing the same request over and over again.

-Use scroll-queries if you want to process large result sets.
+Some of the interfaces support scrolling.
+This allows your application to rapidly browse though thousands of data items.

 ## Paging